 Eighty percent of the hike donations provide grants that enable scientific research and fund programs aimed at alleviating suffering from mental illness.
 Every week, science yields a better understanding of and better treatments for mental illnesses.
 So much progress has been made.
 And yet, the work is not done while so many people and families still battle the diseases and the stigma.
 We work through the Brain & Behavior Research Foundation and their outstanding NARSAD grants program as well as through our own programs to eliminate the stigma surrounding mental illness.

 Twenty percent of the hike donations support preservation of wilderness trails.
 It is our way of giving back to the people and organizations that make it possible for all of us to enjoy our time on wilderness trails.
-We partner with well-established trail maintenance organizations to ensure the funds are spent in a responsible and impactful way.
+We partner with well-established trail maintenance organizations, such as the Appalachian Trail Conservancy and the Pacific Crest Trail Association, to ensure the funds are spent responsibly.

 How can 100% of hike donations go to our mission causes?